rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 ### 0.2.3 Imperfect exemplars of a manifestation

 <a name="0.2.3.1">0.2.3.1</a> A greater vulnerability to damage, defect, and loss means that rare materials, especially older printed materials, are less likely than modern materials to be in a perfect or complete state when they reach the cataloger.
 One of the cataloger’s tasks is to ascertain (within reasonable constraints) whether and how much the item in hand deviates from its original state as issued.
 Imperfections and defects are usually easy to spot.
 Harder to spot during casual examination are replacement leaves, plates, or sections from another exemplar of a manifestation, and the cataloger is not expected to verify the integrity of each leaf in a manifestation unless there is reason to suspect that the item in hand may have been made up, doctored, or falsified (“sophisticated”).
 Bibliographers’ and booksellers’ descriptions are the usual source of such information.
-For item-specific modifications, see [8.21.X.X](/DCRMR/books/notes-on-items/Modification-of-item/#8.21.X.X).
+For item-specific modifications, see [8.21.X.X](/DCRMR/notes-on-items/Modification-of-item/#8.21.X.X).

 If describing an exemplar of a manifestation known to be imperfect, and details of a perfect (or more perfect) exemplar can be determined, base the description on the perfect exemplar.
 Do not use square brackets to record information present in the perfect exemplar but absent in the imperfect exemplar.
 Details of a perfect (or more perfect) exemplar may be determined by examining additional items, by examining facsimiles of perfect copies, or by referring to reliable descriptions in other sources.
-As appropriate, cite the source used for the description (see [7.223.X.X](/DCRMR/books/other-notes/Manifestation-described-in/#7.223.4.1)).
-Make a local note describing the imperfection of the item in hand (see [8.21.X.X](/DCRMR/books/notes-on-items/Modification-of-item/#8.21.X.X)).
+As appropriate, cite the source used for the description (see [7.223.X.X](/DCRMR/other-notes/Manifestation-described-in/#7.223.4.1)).
+Make a local note describing the imperfection of the item in hand (see [8.21.X.X](/DCRMR/notes-on-items/Modification-of-item/#8.21.X.X)).

 <a name="0.2.3.2">0.2.3.2</a> **Details of a perfect exemplar cannot be determined.** If no reliable evidence of the details of a perfect exemplar is available, describe the imperfect item as it is.
-Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.5.10](/DCRMR/books/general-rules/Transcription/#0.5.14)).
-Make a Note on manifestation indicating that the description is based on an imperfect exemplar (see [7.20.X.X](/DCRMR/books/other-notes/Note-on-manifestation/#7.20.X.X)).
+Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.5.10](/DCRMR/general-rules/Transcription/#0.5.14)).
+Make a Note on manifestation indicating that the description is based on an imperfect exemplar (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).

 >Example:
->`London : Pub.
-13th June 1776 by W. Humphrey, Gerrard Street, Soho`
+><CITE>London : Pub.
+13th June 1776 by W. Humphrey, Gerrard Street, Soho</CITE>
->Note on publication statement: `Imprint from British Museum.
+>Note on publication statement: <CITE>Imprint from British Museum.
 Dept. of Prints and Drawings.
-Catalogue of prints and drawings in the British Museum (1870-1954) (George)`
+Catalogue of prints and drawings in the British Museum (1870-1954) (George)</CITE>
->Note on modification of item: `Imperfect; trimmed below title, removing imprint`
+>Note on modification of item: <CITE>Imperfect; trimmed below title, removing imprint</CITE>

----
 >Example:
->`Carta de [...] sitio de Puebla`
+><CITE>Carta de [...] sitio de Puebla</CITE>
->Note on manifestation: `Description based on an imperfect copy; section of map missing at top, affecting text`
+>Note on manifestation: <CITE>Description based on an imperfect copy; section of map missing at top, affecting text</CITE>

 <a name="0.2.3.3">0.2.3.3</a> **Multipart monographs or serials.** If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) exemplar cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.

 <a name="0.2.3.4">0.2.3.4</a>  **Resources for which the concept of perfect exemplar does not apply.** If describing resources for which the concept of perfect exemplar does not apply, describe the imperfect resource as it is.
 Such resources include unpublished items, such as manuscript maps and original works of art, as well as unique books or unique assemblages of published items, such as composite atlases.
-Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.5.10](/DCRMR/books/general-rules/Transcription/#0.5.14)).
-Make a Note on manifestation describing the imperfection of the resource in hand (see [7.20.X.X](/DCRMR/books/other-notes/Note-on-manifestation/#7.20.X.X)).
+Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.5.10](/DCRMR/general-rules/Transcription/#0.5.14)).
+Make a Note on manifestation describing the imperfection of the resource in hand (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).

 ### 0.2.4 Dust jackets